When you want a

 FIC Human Resource Partners, LLC believes that Fostering Inclusive Workplace Cultures is one of the most important missions of our lives.

-We seek to change the world by helping the companies that we work with becomes agents of change that model truly inclusive cultures, engage in continual cultural competency growth, lift the minority and marginalized community members within their organizations up, and bring each of their employees into a more accepting, equitable, and inclusive mindset.
+We seek to change the world by helping the companies that we work with becomes agents of change that model truly inclusive cultures, engage in continual cultural competency growth, lift the historically excluded and underrepresented community members within their organizations up, and bring each of their employees into a more accepting, equitable, and inclusive mindset.

 Does it feel as though your employees all have a different understanding of your culture?